jnthn/raku-log-timeline/README.md

 **Warning:** Don't expose the socket server to the internet directly; there is no authentication or encryption.
 If really wishing to expose it, bind it to a local port and then use an SSH tunnel.

+#### Handshake

+Upon connection the client *must* send a JSON line consisting of an object that includes the keys:

+* `min` - the minimum protocol version that the client understands
+* `max` - the maximum protocol version that the client understands

+The client *may* include other keys in the object speculatively (for example, if protocol version 3 supports a key "foo", but it speaks anything from 1 to 3, then it may include the key "foo", knowing that a previous version of the server will simply ignore it).

+In response to this, the server *must* send a JSON line consisting of an object that includes *at most one of the following*:

+* `ver` - the version number of the protocol that the server will speak, if it is understands any of the versions in the range the client proposed
+* `err` - an error string explaining why it will not accept the request

+In the case of sending an `err`, the server *should* close the connection.

+If the initial communication from the client to the server:

+* Does not start with a `{`
+* Does not reach a complete line within 1 megabyte of data

+Then the server may send a *may* send a JSON line with an object containing `err` and then close the connection.

+#### Protocol version 1

+No additional configuration keys from the client are recognized in this version of the protocol.

+Beyond the initial handshake line, the client should not send anything to the server.
+The client may close the connection at any time.

+The server sends JSON lines to the client.
+This lines are the same as specified for the JSON lines file format.